CharanDhanireddy/HandyConnect/README.md

 ### Backend with mocked-up frontend
 [Backend Demo video](https://youtu.be/YhrciuviPqM)

-Tasks completed: (APIs for the below functionality are implemented and tested using Postman (shown in video))
+Tasks completed: (APIs for the below functionality are implemented and tested (shown in video))

 - Customer can sign up with name, email, phone, city, address
 - Vendor can sign up with their name, email, phone, city, services provided